OveKre/BMA-Motors/docs/PROJECT_DOCUMENTATION.md

 ### Acceptance Criteria

-#### AC1: Admin Panel Access via URL
-- Given admin wants to access admin features
+Given admin wants to access admin features
-- When admin navigates to /admin URL directly
+When admin navigates to /admin URL directly
-- Then login form is displayed as modal/overlay
-- And main website navigation is visible in background

-#### AC2: Login Form Display
-- Given admin is on /admin URL
-- When login modal appears
-- Then admin sees username field
-- And admin sees password field
-- And admin sees "Login" button
-- And password field has show/hide toggle icon
+Then login form is displayed as modal/overlay with main website navigation visible in background And admin sees username field, password field, and "Login" button And password field has show/hide toggle icon

-#### AC3: Credential Validation
-- Given admin enters credentials
-- When admin submits login form
-- Then system validates username is not empty
-- And system validates password is not empty
-- And error messages displayed for empty fields
+And when admin submits login form, system validates username and password are not empty And error messages displayed for empty fields

-#### AC4: Successful Authentication
-- Given admin submits valid credentials
-- When credentials are correct
-- Then JWT token is generated and stored (HTTP-only cookie)
-- And admin is redirected to /admin/dashboard
+And when admin submits valid credentials, JWT token is generated and stored (HTTP-only cookie) And admin is redirected to /admin/dashboard
-- And admin dashboard UI is displayed
-- And navigation shows admin sections (Broneeringud, Varuosapäringud, Sõnumid, Teenused)
-- And session persists for 7 days
+And admin dashboard UI is displayed with navigation sections (Broneeringud, Varuosapäringud, Sõnumid, Teenused) And session persists for 7 days

-#### AC5: Failed Login
-- Given admin submits invalid credentials
-- When credentials are incorrect
-- Then error message "Vale kasutajanimi või parool" (Invalid username or password) is displayed
-- And admin remains on login page
+And when admin submits invalid credentials, error message "Vale kasutajanimi või parool" is displayed And admin remains on login page
-- And rate limiting applied (5 attempts per 15 minutes)

-#### AC6: Already Authenticated
-- Given admin is already logged in
-- When admin navigates to /admin URL
-- Then admin is redirected to /admin/dashboard automatically

-#### AC7: Public Navigation Logout
-- Given admin is logged in and on admin dashboard
-- When admin clicks on public navigation links (Avaleht, Teenused, Broneerimime, etc.)
-- Then admin is logged out automatically
-- And admin session is cleared
-- And admin is redirected to public page
-- And admin cannot access admin features anymore
+And rate limiting applied (5 attempts per 15 minutes) And when admin is already logged in and navigates to /admin URL, admin is redirected to /admin/dashboard automatically And when admin clicks on public navigation links (Avaleht, Teenused, Broneerimime, etc.), admin is logged out automatically And admin session is cleared and admin is redirected to public page

 ---